Health Systems Awareness, Resilience, and Transformation

 Changing demographics, greater demand, rapidly evolving technology, and information overflow pose additional challenges to systems, patients, and healthcare workers.

-Novartis’ Sub-Saharan Africa Value and Access team had the vision to create a Health Economics and Outcomes Research (HEOR) course for key policymakers and leaders to strengthen health systems and build relationships.
-However it was missing the component of moving from ‘knowing to doing’ and they wanted to add a module that would prepare learners to put what they learned into practice.
+A Sub-Saharan Africa Value and Access team at a global medicines company had the vision to create a Health Economics and Outcomes Research (HEOR) course for key policymakers and leaders to strengthen health systems and build relationships.
+However, it was missing the component of moving from ‘knowing to doing’ and they wanted to add a module that would prepare learners to put what they learned into practice.

 We were asked to design a program for 45 healthcare policymakers across 9 countries, to help them enact change, to be delivered in tandem with HEOR training provided by the Vienna School of Clinical Research.